 CLIMATE INVESTMENT STRATEGY

 This document is organized into the following sections for ease of review.
 The grouping or ordering of these ideas should not be construed as a limitation on the scope of a policy or an indication of priority.
+Not every organization agrees with every policy suggested in this list.
 Any bill references are to bills in the 116th Congress.

 Clean Electricity Generation